sejalsomani0504/Turing-Machine/README.md

 Tape manipulation and head movement
 Customizable configurations for various Turing Machine examples Usage
 To use the Turing Machine simulation, simply run the provided Java code.
-The main class TuringMain contains examples and setup config
+The main class TuringMain contains examples and setup configurations.